Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 When we first approached growing our own from seed, we were like most new gardeners.
 We just put seeds in the dirt without a care in the world.

-One of the most important aspects of indoor plant germination is following a seed planting schedule.
+One of the most important aspects of indoor plant germination is following a seed sowing schedule.

-The sowing schedule you use is can be determined by your specific zone (or climate) that you live in.
+The sowing schedule you use is determined by your specific zone (or climate) that you live in.
 It relates to your expected last frost dates.

-We have published ours here, specifically for the interior of Alaska.
-(We also provide corrections for other parts of Alaska.)
+We have published ours here, specifically for zones 2a through 4b.
+(We also provide corrections for other parts of Alaska and other northern regions.)

-It will help you avoid that “jungle of craziness” that is difficult to manage indoors.
+The seed sowing schedule will also help you avoid that “jungle of craziness” that is difficult to manage indoors.

 Additionally, in colder climates like the far north, seed schedules can help you ensure you get full maturity during the growing season.
 Some plants need a lot of time to fully mature.
-Starting them indoors, at the right time, ensures you get the crop you desire!
+Starting them indoors, at the right time, ensures you get the crop you desire within the growing season!

 How Much Space Do You Really Need To Grow Seeds?